Different types of metal and their properties

 Magnetic

-Coatings for food cans (typically mild steel coated with a thin layer of tin to protect against corrosion)
+Coatings for food cans (typically mild steel coated with a thin layer of tin to protect against corrosion – can also be enamel lined for use with food)

 Rarely used in pure form as it is very soft